simulacrumus/Task-Manager/README.md

 - Viewing a list of tasks
 - Updating an existing task
 - Toggling a task's completion status
+- Deleting a task
+- Searching tasks
+- Filtering only completed tasks

 ## Tech Stack